 Explore our holiday accommodation in the region of Scopello to experience some of the most beautiful landscapes of Sicily.

 Our villas in Scopello showcase a range of facilities with each holiday home offering its own unique features and attractions.
-The balmy climate lends itself well to an extensive outdoor area for alfresco mealtimes, such as at Villa Bougainvillea; whilst garden settings, filled with blooming flowers, allow for privacy and the chance to enjoy the peace and tranquillity of Sicilian life.
+The balmy climate lends itself well to an extensive outdoor area for alfresco mealtimes, the large gardens of our villas in Sicily with pool allow for privacy and the chance to enjoy the peace and tranquillity of Sicilian life.
 Those with a penchant for the finer things in life might prefer the luxury private pool of Villa Letizia, where all your worries can float away as you soak up the sea views.

 Scopello is the ideal place to absorb village life over a coffee or ice-cream, but its crown jewel is the idyllic, rocky cove that has carved out a place in the cliffs.

 Here, the crystal clear blue of the Mediterranean laps a pebble shore, providing the perfect environment for swimmers to cool down in the hot, Sicilian sun.